| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 the value returned is the offset in the line of the entry where

 string was found.
-Otherwise, nothing is changed, and #f
+Otherwise, nothing is changed, and #f is

 returned.

-, but lines that begin with string
+Same as history-search, but lines that begin with string

 are searched for.